KHYehor/integration-tests/README.md

   .then(response => console.log(response.data))  // Logs 'mocked success'
   .catch(error => console.error(error));
 ```
-The answer is [mockserver](https://www.mock-server.com).
-I hope you know all possible scenarios and responses the provider api can return.
-You define a schema with info of expected request and response for it, like return this response if you catch this request:
+The solution for more realistic testing is using [mockserver](https://www.mock-server.com).
+This approach allows you to define expected request-response schemas, ensuring that your app reacts correctly to all possible scenarios from the provider API.
+For example, you can specify:
 ```json
 {
   "httpRequest": {